Microsoft Windows reserves 20% of your available bandwidth for its own purposes, i.e., Window Updates.

 1. Open Group Policy Editor, Click Start –> Run –> type “gpedit.msc” without the quotes.

 2. In Group Policy Editor, Go to Local Computer Policy –> Computer Configuration –> Administrative Templates –> Network –> QOS Packet Scheduler.

-3. Now, In Qos Packet Scheduler check On right Pane (Right Side) for “Limit Reservable bandwidth” in setting Column.
+3. Now, In Qos Packet Scheduler check On the Right Pane (Right Side) for “Limit Reservable bandwidth” in the setting column.